Azure/communication-ui-library-ios/docs/manual-installation.md

     1. Select Navigator and navigate to the target `FluentUI.xcodeproj`, open the folder `Products` and you will see the `FluentUIResources-ios.bundle`.
 Right Click it and `Show in Finder` to find the bundle source in your finder.
     2. Select your own project and the target import FluentUI.
 Go to tab `Building Phases` and drag the `FluentUIResources-ios.bundle` to the `Copy Bundle Resources` section.
-    3. Select the `AzureCommunicationUICalling.xcodeproj` and the main target, add `FluentUIResources-ios.bundle` to the `Copy Bundle Resources` section in same steps.
+    3. Apply same update to the main target in the `AzureCommunicationUICalling.xcodeproj`, by adding the `FluentUIResources-ios.bundle` to the `Copy Bundle Resources` section.

 - **Buildtime issue: 'Undefined symbol:...'**